“Would you like pips with that?”

 A GTC order remains active in the market until you decide to cancel it.
 Your broker will not cancel the order at any time.
 Therefore, it is your responsibility to remember that you have the order scheduled.

 A GFD order remains active in the market until the end of the trading day.

-An OCO order is a combination of two entry and/or stop loss orders.Two orders with price and duration variables are placed above and below the current price.
+An OCO order is a combination of two entry and/or stop loss orders.Two orders are placed above and below the current price.
 When one of the orders is executed the other order is canceled.

 Let’s say the price of EUR/USD is 1.2040.
 You want to either buy at 1.2095 over the resistance level in anticipation of a breakout or initiate a selling position if the price falls below 1.1985.